ibm-cloud-docs/power-iaas/set-full-linux.md

 Full Linux&reg; subscription provides stock images for RHEL, SLES, SAP, and non-SAP applications.
 {: shortdesc}

 Power Systems Virtual Server provides three versions of the operating system (OS) stock images.
-You can also use full Linux&reg; subscription to obtain Power fixes or updates that are hosted on IBM satellite server within IBM Cloud environment.
+You can also use full Linux&reg; subscription to obtain Power fixes or updates that are hosted on the IBM satellite server within IBM Cloud environment.
 Charges are applicable to use the keys against the IBM satellite server to receive the fixes.

 ## Setting up full Linux subscription
 {: #set-full-Linux}